Last updated 22nd March, 2023

 Do you need to find out the overall costs of installing a chimney liner?

-For more details, read below!
+For more details on chimney liner installation, read below!

 Wood burning stoves are becoming very popular in the UK, and many homeowners are investigating whether they can use their existing traditional chimneys for modern solid fuel stoves.

 But there are several reasons why an older chimney may need lining.

 Sometimes the existing flue is simply far too large for modern appliances, but the main reason is that many old chimneys will fail the smoke test which means that the flue is leaking smoke and fumes into the building.